mayneyao/eidos/README.md

 # Eidos

-an all-in-one workspace for everyone
+a personal digital space for everyone that runs entirely in the browser, Notion-like but local/offline-first

 ## Features

 - 💻 Runs on web browsers without any installation required.
+PWA support.
 - 🔒 100% local-first, You own your data.
 - 🚀 lightning-fast without any server.
 - 🤖 Deeply integrated with AI to converse with your data in the most natural way.